 - Possible review and consideration of approaches to develop weighted toxicity factors and screening levels for specific petroleum fuels and mixtures;

-- 2016 – Team-building, collecting data and information using surveys, case studies, and literature review to identify and evaluate regulatory approaches, technology used for characterizing risk of petroleum, and real site practices at petroleum-contaminated sites.
+- 2016 – Team-building, collecting data and information using surveys, case studies, and literature review to identify and evaluate regulatory approaches, the technology used for characterizing risk of petroleum, and real site practices at petroleum-contaminated sites.
 A summary of regulatory approaches and a list of issues similar to those described above will help direct the development of guidance documents.

 - 2017 –Use this information and data to evaluate and provide an overview of recommended technologies required for risk-based decisions, including but not limited to, project planning, sampling soil, sampling groundwater, sampling air, characterizing source areas and dissolved-phase-contaminated areas, monitoring attenuation, statistical analysis, determining toxicity and assessing risk.
 Develop a Tech-Reg guidance document.